Can Indoor Plants Really Purify the Air?

 This indoor air pollution is caused by cleaning products, perfumes, air fresheners, materials in the building such as paint and carpets, secondhand tobacco smoke, mould, dust, and other contaminants like bush fire smoke.

 Have you ever got a headache from paint fumes or someone wearing overpowering perfume?
 These are obvious signs that indoor air pollution is affecting your health, albeit temporarily.

 However, many of the health consequences of breathing in these toxins on a daily basis for months and years are not so immediately obvious.
 In fact you may not even notice that your home or work place was affecting your health until you move house or get a different job and realise that your asthma improves or you stop getting headaches.

 Indoor Plants for Air Purification

 If you’re worried about indoor air pollution at home or in your office, there are a few different things you can do.
-Improving ventilation by opening windows is an obvious step, although this isn’t always possible.
+Improving ventilation by opening windows is an obvious step, although this isn’t always possible with bush fires.
 You can also cut down on the chemical products you use and substitute eco-friendly natural cleaning materials.

 The study identified 50 plants that clean the air, although most plants filter toxins to at least some degree.
 The best indoor plants for air purification tend to be those with lots of leaves, as it is the leaves that absorb gases from the air.

-If you’re looking for some new houseplants to improve the air quality of your home or office, these are air purifying indoor plants are perfect choices:
+If you’re looking for some new houseplants to improve the air quality of your home or office, these air purifying plants are perfect choices: